oSnwy/Karve-Split-Keyboard/README.md

 | <img src="https://cdn.hackclub.com/019f52d7-348d-759e-b54a-aca0eda0cbdf/image.png" width="500"> | <img src="https://cdn.hackclub.com/019f52d7-733c-792f-af99-fb6eb998cc4f/image.png" width="500">|
 | - | - |

 The schematic contains a matrix for the switches on each side, a simple 4 pin OLED screen with pull-up resistors that can be unpopulated if the screen already has pull-ups, a USB-C UART connector between the two halves, and a fuse and capacitor for the power line.
+The USB-C UART connections works by splitting the TX and RX lines, as well as passing the 5v through the VSYS and passing the ground through the wire.

 ## PCB
 <img src="https://cdn.hackclub.com/019f6263-ce19-7235-84e5-19c77bb26d97/image.png" width="1000">